 International Day of Yoga celebrated across Arunachal Pradesh

-Governor appeals to the people of the State to practice Yoga regularly for healthier lifestyle: Governor

 ITANAGAR- Along with the rest of the world, the International Day of Yoga (IDY) was celebrated across the Arunachal Pradesh.
+Chief Minister Pema Khandu took part in International Day of Yoga with Army officers & jawans at a breathtaking altitude of 15000 ft at Bumla Pass in Tawang.
+Khandu thanked Indian Army for their selfless sacrifice in guarding and keeping our borders safe.
+The session was organised by Dist Admin Tawang and District Ayush Society, Tawang.

+Tawang MLA Tsering Tashi, Commander of Tawang Brigade Brig NM Bendigeri, DC KN Damo and SP B Kamduk also participated .

 The celebration at Raj Bhavan, Itanagar Led by the Governor of Arunachal Pradesh Lt.
 General KT Parnaik and Mrs Anagha Parnaik, the officers and staff of Governor Secretariat, Itanagar and personnel of Arunachal Pradesh Police and Indo Tibetan Border Police attached to Raj Bhavan, participated in the programme.